15 THINGS THAT ARE ONLY NORMAL IN NEW YORK

 The sad but true thing about living in New York is that seeing Rats has become a normal thing.
+If you were living in Florida and saw a rat, you would go straight to the florida terminix offices and get them to sort it out!
+But it’s just seen as the norm in New York!
 I had never even seen one before moving here – and the idea of even seeing one would have scared the life out of me.
 It was in Central Park, one of the most magical places in NY, that I had my first encounter with them.
 Sitting on a bench overlooking the pond, I was on the phone when I heard the rustling of leaves behind me – yep, three rats.
 Since then have seen them run across the road in the West Village, playing in rubbish together in Astor place, splashing around on the subway tracks and one even crossed the footpath right in front of me in the East Village.
 Not to mention all the stories I’ve heard about people living with them – as one of my friends told me yesterday “We call them the lads upstairs, we’ve named them after our ex-boyfriends” – haha!